mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 “Wow, Michael’s a ho!”

 When Gyuna and I went to the activity, we sat down at a table with some other people from the ward.
-They had said hi to me in line and decided to join me at the table, which I guess was nice.
+They said hi to me in line and decided to join me at the table, which I guess was nice.
 We didn't really talk to each other though.

 "Is that a taco Christmas sweater?"
 Gyuna asked one of the guys.
 I was surprised that she initiated a conversation.
 I knew she was a people-person, but I knew she found white people intimidating.
 She introduced herself to a few of the people at the table, but then they kind of went back to having their own conversation amongst themselves.
 I was glad that Gyuna came with me.
 Otherwise, I probably wouldn't have attended the activity, even if there was food.

 "I just don't get white people," Gyuna said after the activity.
 "They form their own little groups, and they didn't even talk to us that much."

 "I mean, isn't that pretty normal?"
-I said.
+I asked.

 "It shouldn't be normal.
 Sorry, but your ward sucks.
 If this is what all YSA wards are like, I'd honestly probably leave the Church."